How To with John Wilson: Critical response

 How To with John Wilson has received critical acclaim.
-On Rotten Tomatoes, the first season has a score of 100% with an average rating of 8.5/10 based on 21 reviews.
+On Rotten Tomatoes, the first season has a score of 100% with an average rating of 7.8/10 based on 26 reviews.
 The site's critical consensus reads: "Surprising, thoughtful, and superbly strange, How To with John Wilson's blend of documentary styles comes together to create a singularly delightful experience."
 On Metacritic, the first season has a weighted average score of 84 out of 100, based on 7 reviews, indicating "universal acclaim".

 Daniel Fienberg of The Hollywood Reporter wrote How To with John Wilson is "funny, sad, and, in the end, shockingly profound."
 Steve Greene of IndieWire gave the series a positive review of an A−, saying it has "a hint of darkness and a wealth of empathy."

 The second season received critical acclaim.
+On Rotten Tomatoes, the season has a score of 100% with an average rating of 9/10 based on 7 reviews.
 On Metacritic, the season has a weighted average score of 92 out of 100, based on 4 reviews, indicating "universal acclaim".

+The third season received critical acclaim.
+On Rotten Tomatoes, the season has a score of 100% with an average rating of 9.4/10 based on 14 reviews.
+On Metacritic, the season has a weighted average score of 93 out of 100, based on 9 reviews, indicating "universal acclaim".